voltrue2/cluster-mode/README.md

 **NOTE 1**: This is available in **worker** process **ONLY**

 **NOTE 2**: A role is unique to a woker.
-You may NOT have duplicated roles nor share the same role with other workers.
+You may NOT have duplicated roles or share the same role with other workers.

 Example with string: